bsmith89/StrainFacts-manuscript/doc/submission.md

 Strain Finder slightly outperformed StrainFacts on this index, the magnitude of the difference was small.
-This suggests that StrainFacts can be used for applications in microbial ecology that rely on measurements of beta diversity.
+This suggests that StrainFacts can be used for applications in microbial ecology that rely on measurements of beta-diversity.

 Ideally, inferences should conform to Occam's razor, estimating "as few strains as possible, but no fewer".
 Unfortunately, Bray-Curtis error is not sensitive